RMCollins175/Portaire/README.md

 ### Other considerations - styling

 - why do the address inputs have extra padding.
-- The state input right border is covered by the left border of postcode
+- the state input right border is covered by the left border of postcode
+- The select dropdown is hard to style
+- I'm not sure why the error validation messages are not showing up